-We decided to visit a smaller waterfall instead, which is located at the eastern part of the cove where several Aeta families live.
-Sadly, the waterfalls was murky because of the rain so we only took pictures and left.
+We decided to visit a smaller waterfall instead, which is located in the eastern part of the cove where several Aeta families live.
+Sadly, the waterfalls were murky because of the rain so we only took pictures and left.

 It wasn’t all disheartening though.
 I had fun while walking in the rain.
 I walked barefoot, played in the lahar-covered grasslands, and listened to our Aeta guide talk about his experiences when Mount Pinatubo erupted.

 We also went to this spot where the beautiful creek meets the sea.
 There we met a rather curious friend named Choi-Choi.
 He was the pet of one of the local fishermen and was busy wandering around while his master was looking for fish in the sea.
 While my friends and I were enjoying the view, this cute dog swam from the other side of the creek to us.
 He was interested in our kakanin and kept giving us this pitiful look.
 We wanted to give him our snacks, but decided not to, because we were not sure if rice cakes are good for dogs.
 We petted him instead and we ended up having a good laugh doing so.
 You see, the dog is well-trained and can understand Tagalog!

 Night came and it was still raining cats and dogs.
 I prepared inihaw na bangus for dinner.
 After that, we used our remaining fire to melt marshmallows for some yummy s’mores.